-Canon G7 X Mark II versus Canon G16
+Canon G7 X Mark II vs G16

 The Canon PowerShot G7 X Mark II and the Canon PowerShot G16 are two digital cameras that were revealed to the public, respectively, in February 2016 and August 2013.
-Both the G7X Mark II and the G16 are fixed lens compact cameras that are based on an one-inch (G7X Mark II) and a 1/1.7-inch sensor.
-The G7X Mark II has a resolution of 20 megapixel, whereas the G16 provides 12 MP.
+Both the G7X Mark II and the G16 are fixed lens compact cameras that are based on an one-inch (G7X Mark II) and a 1/1.7-inch (G16) sensor.
+The G7X Mark II has a resolution of 20 megapixels, whereas the G16 provides 12 MP.

-The physical size and weight of the Canon G7 X Mark II and the Canon G16 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon G7 X Mark II and the Canon G16.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G16 is notably larger (28 percent) than the Canon G7 X Mark II.
 Moreover, the G16 is markedly heavier (12 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the G16 are weather-sealed.